hippopenny/hippopenny.github.io/_pages/creator.md

 </section>

 ## Join the Global Community
 Connect with friends and fellow players worldwide.
-Play, laugh, and share your fun moments to maximize your earnings and, more importantly, help our community grow.
+Play, laugh, and share your fun moments to help us build a vibrant community for Wacky Warper, for Honkai Star Rail.
 It’s not just about earning money; it’s about sharing laughter with our friends.
 Meme, gacha, dress, gift, emotion reactions.

 <section id="apply" class="creator-partner-apply">